 2) Complete the Faculty Self-Assessment: Preparing for Online Teaching

 This anonymous survey takes approximately 10 minutes to complete and will give you invaluable insight to your teaching and organizational style when developing a new course.
 You will receive immediate feedback, which should be saved.
-See the assessment.

 See how many of these core principles you are incorporating in your current course and consider how you can use more of them to enhance the learning for your students.
-See all principles.

 4) Review the Strategies for Effective Online Teaching (PDF) and explore a sample online course

 Strategies can also be explored more in-depth in a sample course in D2L.
 To obtain access, contact email@example.com.

 5) Create a flow chart or diagram detailing what structure/design you anticipate utilizing in your course.

 Review this short presentation (PDF).

 Then create a paper document that details your course goals and objectives/outcomes and gives an outline of what type of course structure you will utilize in your course.
 This does not have to be an extensive, but outline what you anticipate your course will look like week to week, chapter to chapter, or topic to topic.

 - Grade Category